DfT's Science Advisory Council supports the department on science and technology issues to make sure our work is of the highest standard.

 - is chairman of the Engineering Accreditation Board, a body that brings all the UK professional engineering bodies together to address the education of engineers

-Peter Jones is Professor of Transport and Sustainable Development, and Director of the Centre for Transport Studies at University College London.
-He is a member of the Independent Transport Commission and co-chairs the DfT’s Joint Analysis Development Panel.
+Peter Jones is Professor of Transport and Sustainable Development in the Centre for Transport Studies at University College London.
+He is a member of the Independent Transport Commission and co-chairs DfT’s Joint Analysis Development Panel.
+He has carried out various advisory roles for the European Commission and for several national and city governments around the world.
+He is currently a Member of the CIHT Urban Design Panel, the London Commission for Roads and Streets, the Manchester Congestion Expert Reference Group and the Commission for Travel Demand.

-He has a wide range of transport research and teaching interests, covering both analytical methods and policy.
+He is the Scientific Co-ordinator of the EU ‘CREATE’ project, and has a wide range of transport research and teaching interests, covering both analytical methods and policy.
 These include:

 - traveller attitudes and behaviour